ANCSLEEP BLOG

 See: Ways to keep a normal sleep schedule in Alaskan winters

 Contrary to what you might initially expect, the long darkness is not always conducive to sleep.
-In Alaska’s dark winters, many people regularly struggle with:
+In Alaska’s dark winters, many people regularly struggle with insomnia and circadian rhythm disorders.

 Why?
-For one, the extreme darkness can profoundly affect us in many ways:
+For one, the extreme darkness can profoundly affect us emotionally, physiologically, habitually, and socially.

-Secondly, melatonin (the hormone that regulates sleep) responds to light/darkness changes.
-Lacking light means lacking those cues and changes.
+Second, melatonin (the hormone that regulates sleep) responds to light/darkness changes.
+A decrease in light changes decreases those cues.

-Some people are very good about maintaining consistent social lives, habits, and emotional equilibrium, but many of us aren’t.
+Some are very good about maintaining consistent social lives, habits, and emotional equilibrium, but many may struggle with maintaining those relationships.
 In all cases, such changes can make it hard to sleep normally.

 Treatment for insomnia - Anchorage Sleep Center